apache/iceberg/format/spec.md

 Coordinate axis order is always (x, y) where x is easting or longitude, and y is northing or latitude.
 This ordering explicitly overrides the axis order specified in the CRS.

+### Supported CRS Customizations
+A custom crs is represented by a string of the format `$type:$content`.

+Supported values for `type` are:
+* `srid`: [Spatial reference identifier](https://en.wikipedia.org/wiki/Spatial_reference_system#Identifier), `content` is the identifier itself.
+* `projjson`: [PROJJSON](https://proj.org/en/stable/specifications/projjson.html), `content` is the name of a table property where the projjson string is stored.

+### Supported Edge-Interpolation Algorithms
-Possible values for edge-interpolation algorithm (A) for `geography` types are:
+The edge-interpolation algorithm is specified as a parameter (A) for `geography` types.

+Supported values are:
 * `spherical`: edges are interpolated as geodesics on a sphere.
 The radius of the underlying sphere is the mean radius of the spheroid defined by the CRS, defined as (2 * major_axis_length + minor_axis_length / 3).
 * `vincenty`: [https://en.wikipedia.org/wiki/Vincenty%27s_formulae](https://en.wikipedia.org/wiki/Vincenty%27s_formulae)
-* `andoyer-lambert-thomas`: Thomas, Paul D. Spheroidal geodesics, reference systems, & local geometry.
+* `thomas`: Thomas, Paul D. Spheroidal geodesics, reference systems, & local geometry.
 US Naval Oceanographic Office, 1970.
-* `andoyer-lambert`: Thomas, Paul D. Mathematical models for navigation systems.
+* `andoyer`: Thomas, Paul D. Mathematical models for navigation systems.
 US Naval Oceanographic Office, 1965.
 * `karney`: [Karney, Charles FF.
 "Algorithms for geodesics."
 Journal of Geodesy 87 (2013): 43-55](https://link.springer.com/content/pdf/10.1007/s00190-012-0578-z.pdf), and [GeographicLib](https://geographiclib.sourceforge.io/)